heevy/convention-bean-factory/readme.md

 <br/>
 3. Trim your old context.
 You might want to consider disabling all kinds of component-scanning, and make convention pick it up instead.</p>

+<h2>Known limitations, submit patches with testscases</h2>
+- proptotype scope unsupported as of now